How To Layer and Make Lasagna

 Make ahead: This lasagna can be made up to a day ahead, then covered and refrigerated.
 It can also be frozen, before baking.
 If you freeze it, let the lasagna thaw overnight in the refrigerator before baking it, then bake as directed above.
 If you don't have time to let it thaw, reduce the oven temperature by 25 degrees, and bake for an additional half an hour, or until the center is steaming hot.

-This recipe is adapted from my own recipe from my book, Not Your Mother's Casserole Cookbook, which will be published by Harvard Common Press in January 2011.
+This recipe is adapted from my own recipe from my book, Not Your Mother's Casserole Cookbook, published by Harvard Common Press in January 2011.